ImperialCollegeLondon/pnflow/README.md

 Run './AllClean' beforhand, to avoid mixing the intermidiate Linux and Windows object files.

 ###  Dependencies
-The pnflow code depends on the [Hypre] library for solving linear equations.
-This library, along with [pnextract] dependencies, is included in the thirdparty/ folder.
+The pnflow code depends on the [Hypre] library, used to solve the linear system of equations for viscous pressure drop.
+This library, along with [pnextract] dependencies, is included in the thirdparty folder.

 ###  Licence